 I have consistently tried to keep my self involved in the important issues that shape our lives.
 By doing so I add an important voice to the public discourse.

 My art is about the experience, touching the world.
-I still spin records, read books, chop wood, I drive an old reliable vehicle.
+I still spin records, read books, split firewood, I drive a reliable older vehicle.
 I chose to remain very analog and connected to the earth, I don’t facebook, instagram, or twitter.

 Juan Rojas Aguilar February 2019